Article

 Metabase serialization

-Serialization is only available on Pro and Enterprise plans (only on self-hosted plans).
+Serialization is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).

 1. Create a default set of questions and dashboards.